sethryder/digitalocean_wordpress_ansible/README.md

 edit the `hosts` inventory file to include the names or URLs of the servers you want to deploy.

+You will need to update the `group_vars/all` file with your blog configurations.

 Then run the playbook, like this:

 	ansible-playbook -i hosts site.yml